IMD-Rewind/DearOutsider/README.md

 ## 📜 **Design Philosophy**

-> *“A cave is not an empty space — it is a vessel for memory.”*
+> *“A cave is not an empty space: it is a vessel for memory.”*
 Our approach was to merge **archaeological aesthetics** with **modern interaction**, creating a digital descent that feels ancient, eerie, and alive.

 ---